Duck hunting requires you to be at your best, which can be hard when your waders keep you down with the combined weight of water and your own sweat.

 At the shins, knees, and seat of these waders are abrasion-resistant, heavy-duty nylon patches to protect the harder parts of your body from any knocks or scrapes that can happen during the thrill of the hunt.

-The waders are also really easy to wear, having adjustable elastic suspenders and locking buckle wading belt so that you can be confident that these waders will fit in a way that won’t be restrictive and distracting.
+The waders are easy to wear, having adjustable elastic suspenders and locking buckle wading belt so that you can be confident that these waders will fit in a way that won’t be restrictive and distracting.
 They also have an ample storage room with two zippered storage pockets at the front and a polyester upper that has quick access storage to ten shotgun shells.

 Best Breathable Duck Hunting Waders - Buyers Guide